 - How do these two relationships vary across different income levels?

-In particular, we will study these relationships using data from Colombia, and pay special attention to the unique factors driving urbanization, residential mobility, and class stratification in Colombian cities.
-Moreover, our aims will be duly scientific and policy-oriented, with an emphasis on generating large-scale data that has importance to current urban policy issues in Colombia.
+In particular, we study these relationships using data from Colombia, and pay special attention to the unique factors driving urbanization, residential mobility, and class stratification in Colombian cities.
+Moreover, our aims are both scientific and policy-oriented, with an emphasis on generating large-scale data that has importance to current urban policy issues in Colombia.

 Because we can use mobile phone data to investigate social distancing and commuter patterns in near real-time, we have opened new directions in our research plan regarding strategies for how to effectively ease lockdown measures, in addition to analysis of existing city-level measures’ efficacies.
 As a simple policy simulation, we examined how “community lockdowns” – which limit travel between zones of a city (“communities”) but allow normal functioning within them – would affect people’s ability to commute to work.
 In particular, we used mobile phone data to extract commute patterns from 2019, and used graph partitioning algorithms to partition the Medellín Vallé de Aburrá region into near-maximally independent communities.
 We found that partitioning the region into 12 localised communities allows 64% of pre-lockdown commutes, while partitioning it into only 5 larger communities allows 80% of commutes.